ZhengRui/robotarm-control/README.md

 - Python 3.8 or newer
 - USB connection to the robot arm (for control functionality)
 - Camera (USB webcam, IP camera, or video file)
+- Redis server (for data streaming and pipeline communication)

 ### Installation